VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 # AstroDX Collection Genre Reorganizer

-Sorts charts under a path into genre categories into one of the following:
+Sorts charts under a path into of the following genre categories:

 1. pop and anime
 2. niconico and vocaloid